StewAlexander-com/NetVendor/README.md

 - And other security anti-patterns

 **Current status**: ✅ No security issues identified (with configured exclusions for intentional patterns)

+**Note**: The `--bandit` flag runs the security scan before executing tests.
+If security issues are found, the test suite will fail before running any tests.

 ### Optional Linting/Type Checks